H2020-InFuse/cdff/External/Readme.md

 * yaml-cpp 0.5.3
 * Boost 1.66.0
-  Although not all Boost.* libraries are necessary, we need to list those we effectively depend on.
+  Only a couple Boost.* libraries are currently required, see [`boost.sh`](/Tools/Docker/installers/boost.sh) for a list
 * Eigen 3.3.4
 * FLANN 1.9.1
 * QHull (master branch)